Implementing further comparison and save related settings

 The following settings can be made in the columns of all areas.

-The placeholder _ can be used for file types (e.g. _.txt).
+- Use the placeholder _ for file types (e.g.,

-Files and file types that are not explicitly set to be compared or saved are not compared or saved.
-If no files are compared, new versions can only be created as Version without difference.
-If no files are saved, it is not possible to create new versions.
+_info_???.txt). - Only files and file types that you explicitly specify are compared or saved.
+If no files are selected for comparison, new versions can only be created with Version without difference.
+If no files are selected for saving, creating new versions is not possible.

 If you do not want empty directory structures to be saved in versions, activate the Ignore empty directories checkbox at Settings for saving.